What is Mohs Skin Cancer Surgery?

 - No smoking!
 Smoking can interfere with the healing process of the skin.

 You will be given specific post-op instructions before you leave our office.
 Refer to those for your personalized wound care guidelines.
-If you have any further questions please call our office at (949) 448-0487
+If you have any further questions please call our office in the Mission Viejo and Orange County area at (949) 448-0487.

 For further information about Mohs surgery please refer to the American Society for Mohs Surgery Brochure.

 Precautions Regarding Bruising for Mohs Surgery

 Please review the following list of medications, herbs, and vitamins.
 It is very important that you DO NOT take any of the listed medications at least 3 weeks prior to your scheduled treatment date, as this can greatly increase your risk of bruising and excess bleeding.
 We also recommend that you do not consume any alcoholic beverages in this time frame as well.
 Many common herbs, over the counter medications, and prescriptions are capable of causing bruising during and/or after your treatment.
 If you are currently using a prescription drug prescribed by a doctor other than Dr. Sikorski, check with that physician to be sure it will be in your best interest to discontinue your medication(s) 3 weeks prior to your treatment date.
 Please take time to check all medications you are currently taking for any of the below listed ingredients!